Employee Spill Response

 The answer will largely depend on the person’s reason for growing the beard.
 If they don’t have a particular attachment to it and are prepared to wear a close-fitting mask, then they could shave this off as well as any additional facial hair that may affect the seal.

-However, some people choose to grow a beard for religious reasons, whilst others could grow a beard for medical grounds, so if the beard is grown for either of these underlying factors, then alternative options will need to be found, such as loose-fitting RPE such as visors, helmets and hoods can all be used as alternatives to keep the employee safe at work.
+However, some people choose to grow a beard for religious reasons, whilst others could grow a beard for medical grounds, so if the beard is grown for either of these underlying factors, then alternative options will need to be found, such as loose-fitting RPE including visors, helmets and hoods.

 Spill Response Planning & Training

-Spill response planning and training is a specialist area, and we would urge employers to only use suitably experienced and qualified providers.
-OAMPS have worked with OHES for many years, and their team provides the 24/7 Emergency Spill Response on the Pen Underwriting scheme.
+Spill response planning and training is a specialist area, and we would urge businesses to only use suitably experienced and qualified providers.
+OAMPS Hazardous Industries work closely with OHES, providers of specialist incident managers, who for many years have provided the 24/7 emergency spill response for the Pen Underwriting insurance scheme.